Equine - Timely Topics

 Equine Recurrent Uveitis, Or “Moon Blindness”

-Jessica Slack, DVM, MS, Diplomate ACVO, Assistant Professor of Ophthalmology
+Jessica Meekins, DVM, MS, Diplomate ACVO, Assistant Professor of Ophthalmology

 Equine recurrent uveitis (ERU), also known as Moon Blindness or Periodic Ophthalmia, is a leading cause of blindness in horses worldwide.
 It is one of the most common diseases of the equine eye, with an estimated prevalence of 2-25% in the United States.
 Equine recurrent uveitis is characterized by inflammation occurring inside the eye, first impacting the uveal tract (termed uveitis).
 The uveal tract consists of vascular tissues inside the eye essential to proper nourishment and function of the eye.